 The batteries in the radio devices on all household meters have a useful life of approximately ten years and replacement is inevitable.
-The GWD staff will notify you when it is necessary to replace the radio device.
+Your water bill will have warning on it if it is time to replace your meter or battery.
 There is no charge to you for this service, but GWD staff will need access to your basement in order for us to replace the radio device on your water meter in your home.